lalewis7/palettehub/client/README.md

 The main website made using `create-react-app`.

+## Nginx Web Server

+### HTTP Traffic

+Redirect to https uri.

+### www.palettehub.net

+Redirect to palettehub.net.

+### palettehub.net

+Serve static react app build.

+### api.palettehub.net

+Reverse proxy to Spring Boot REST API.

-## Setting up TSL
+## Setting up SSL

 Setting up the SSL certificates using the certbot for Let's Encrypt proved to be difficult due to the memory issues with docker.
-Additionally there were issues with the running the script so this tutorial will show the manual way while stop containers to save memory.
+Additionally there were issues with the running the script `scripts/init_letsencrypt.sh` so this tutorial will show the manual way while stop containers to save memory.

 ### 1. Setup Environment